Funding

 • Extended application form

-• Required to provide a copy of the MAC minute agreeing the project.
+• Required to provide a copy of the MAC minute agreeing the project or provide a copy of your MAC agreement regarding funding sign-off

 • If the application is for a grant towards employment costs, a copy of the job description is required